ravenwing1234/wavelength_job_system/README.md

     wave::job::WaitForFuture( FutureVariable );

+### Have the current thread assist with processing jobs until all jobs are complete

+	wave::job::WaitForAllJobsComplete();

 ### Have the current thread assist with processing jobs until a condition is met

     ProcessJobsUntil( ConditionIsTrue );